dratasich/python-template/README.md

    or use this repo via GitHub directly, see
    [create a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
 2. Run `uv run pre-commit install`.
+3. Delete `CHANGELOG.md` and reset version in `pyproject.toml` for your app.

 ## Branches